 - 12.1 Diabetes is a chronic condition where the levels of glucose (sugar) in the blood are too high.
 Glucose levels are normally regulated by the hormone insulin. - 12.2 The most common form of diabetes in children is type 1.
 The body's immune system attacks the insulin producing cells so insulin can no longer be made.
 People with type 1 diabetes need to have insulin daily and test their blood glucose several times a day, follow a healthy eating plan and participate in regular physical activity. - 12.3 Type 2 diabetes is managed by regular physical activity and healthy eating.
 Over time type 2 diabetics may also require insulin. - 12.4 While developing the Medical Conditions Risk Minimisation Plan, our service will implement procedures where possible to ensure children with diabetes do not suffer any adverse effects from their condition while at the service.
 These include ensuring they do not suffer from hypoglycaemia (have a "hypo") which occurs when blood sugar levels are too low.
 Things that can cause a "hypo" include: - i.
 A delayed or missed meal, or a meal with too little carbohydrate - ii.
 Extra strenuous or unplanned physical activity - iii.
 Too much insulin or medication for diabetes - iv.
-Vomiting - 12.5 Children with Type 1 diabetes may also need to limit their intake of sweet foods.
-Our service will ensure information about the child's diet including the types and amounts of appropriate foods is part of the child's Medical Management Plan and that this is used to develop the Risk Minimisation Plan.
+Vomiting

-- 12.6 Staff will not be injecting children with insulin if diabetic as staff are not trained medical officers qualified to undertake this procedure.
-In the event of major concerns regarding insulin levels of a child then an ambulance will be called. - 12.7 If a child is displaying symptoms of a "hypo" our educators will: - i.
+- 12.5 Children with Type 1 diabetes may also need to limit their intake of sweet foods.
+Our service will ensure information about the child's diet including the types and amounts of appropriate foods is part of the child's Medical Management Plan and that this is used to develop the Risk Minimisation Plan. - 12.6 Staff will not use a syringe to inject children with insulin, as staff are not trained medical officers qualified to undertake this procedure.
+Our team can use an insulin pump or injection pen to administer insulin once they have been appropriately trained to do so. - 12.7 If a child is displaying symptoms of a "hypo" our educators will: - i.
 Ensure the first aid trained educator provides immediate first aid which will be outlined in the child's medical management plan and may include giving the child some quick acting and easily consumed carbohydrate. - ii.
 Call an ambulance if the child does not respond to the first aid and providing CPR if the child stops breathing. - iii.
 Contact the parent/guardian, or the child's emergency contact in the event of illness. - iv.
 Inform the Nominated Supervisor immediately.
 The Nominated Supervisor will make necessary reports to the Department of Education within 24 hours.